Skip to main content

 Abstract

-Adults with kidney failure receiving dialysis frequently report high symptom burden that can limit life participation and decrease quality of life.
-Fatigue, itch, pain, anxiety, depressive symptoms, sleep problems, nausea, vomiting, muscle cramps, breathlessness, and decreased cognitions can negatively impact important daily activities.
-Nurses are the majority health professional group providing care for people receiving dialysis and have a major role in managing these symptoms.
+Adults with kidney failure receiving dialysis frequently report high symptom burden that can limit life participation and decrease the quality of life.
+Fatigue, itch, pain, anxiety, depressive symptoms, sleep problems, nausea, vomiting, muscle cramps, breathlessness, and decreased cognition can negatively impact important daily activities.
+Nurses are the majority health professional group that provides care for people receiving dialysis and have a major role in managing these symptoms.
 However, routine symptom management by nurses is not universal or standardized in dialysis care.
-In December of 2023, Kidney Disease: Improving Global Outcomes (KDIGO) held a workshop on the Nurse’s Role in Managing the Symptoms of People Receiving Dialysis.
-Discussion focused on the current barriers nurses face when identifying and assessing symptoms, strategies for identifying symptoms, and the ongoing monitoring and management of symptoms.
-Nephrology nurses are pivotal in supporting the person with kidney failure receiving dialysis to minimise symptoms, optimise symptom management, decrease dialysis treatment burden, and improve life participation and quality of life.
+In December of 2023, Kidney Disease: Improving Global Outcomes (KDIGO) held a workshop on the Nurse's Role in Managing the Symptoms of People Receiving Dialysis.
+The discussions focused on the current barriers nurses face when identifying and assessing symptoms, strategies for identifying symptoms, and the ongoing monitoring and management of symptoms.
+Nephrology nurses are pivotal in supporting the person with kidney failure receiving dialysis to minimize symptoms, optimize symptom management, decrease dialysis treatment burden, and improve life participation and quality of life.
+[Abstract copyright: © 2024 International Society of Nephrology.
+Published by Elsevier Inc.]

 Journal Article Type Article